 Postscript: In addition to Lt.
-Brillant, nine other members of the Canadian Corps earned Victoria Crosses between 8 and 13 August 1918 - Lieutenant James Edward Tait, Sergeants Robert Spall and Raphael Louis Zengel, Corporals Alexander Picton Brereton, Frederick George Coppins, Herman James Good and Harry Garnet Bedford Miner and Privates John Bernard Croak and Thomas Dinesen.
+Brillant, nine other members of the Canadian Corps earned Victoria Crosses between 8 and 13 August 1918 -Lieutenant James Edward Tait, Sergeants Robert Spall and Raphael Louis Zengel, Corporals Alexander Picton Brereton, Frederick George Coppins, Herman James Good and Harry Garnet Bedford Miner and Privates John Bernard Croak and Thomas Dinesen.

-Private Harry W. Brown, VC
+pPrivate Harry W. Brown, VC

-Harry Brown was born in Gananoque, Ontario on 11 May 1898.
+Harry Brown was born in Gananoque, Ontario on May 11, 1898.
 He was a farmer in civilian life.
 During the First World War he served with the 10th Infantry Battalion, Canadian Expeditionary Force.

-VC Action: By late summer 1917 the Canadian Corps had begun to push forward again, this time advancing towards the city of Lens and the heights nearby known as Hill 70.
-On 16 August 1917, elements of Private Brown's battalion had advanced to a position around Hill 70, near Lens in France.
+VC Citation: By late summer 1917 the Canadian Corps had begun to push forward again, advancing towards the city of Lens and the heights nearby known as Hill 70.
+On 16 August 1917, elements of Private Brown's battalion had advanced to a position around Hill 70.